ComparativeGenomicsToolkit/taffy/README.md

     taffy view -i MAF_FILE | taffy sort -n SORT_FILE | taffy view -m

 Taffy view first converts the input maf to TAF, taffy sort then sorts the rows of the taf according to a given file and finally the last taffy view pipes the output back to maf.
 The sort file is a sequence of sequence name prefixes, so that each sequence name in the alignment has, uniquely, one of the strings in the sort file as a prefix.
 The order of these prefixes is then used to sort the rows.
+Taffy sort also supports filtering, to remove selected rows of an alignment.
+For example:

+    taffy view -i MAF_FILE | taffy sort -f FILTER_FILE -n SORT_FILE | taffy view -m

+Where here we additionally remove any rows with sequence names with a prefix contained in the given FILTER_FILE.

 # Referenced-based MAF/TAF and Indexing